Piano Lessons for Young Beginners

 Leveling up through piano method books

-Which piano book works for kids?
+Which piano book works well for kids?

 One of the most popular method book options for kids is the Faber Piano Adventures series.
 It starts with an easy Primer Level book, focusing on just getting comfortable with the keyboard, learning note names, and playing simple tunes with both hands together.